levindoneto/IoT-Modelling-Tool/README.md

 # IoT - Modeling Tool

-Iot Modelling Tool is a platform, which allows users to have their own devices and components modeled in order to represent a physical environment.
+Iot Modelling Tool is a platform which allows users to have their own devices and components modeled in order to represent a physical environment.

 __Author__